Get your investment portfolio managed by a dedicated team with Scotia Portfolio Solutions.

 • Investing in mutual funds is an easy way to diversify your portfolio by distributing your investment over a range of securities, geographies, sectors, asset classes and more.

-Whether you're investing for retirement or putting money aside to save for a down payment, you want to make sure that your financial plan has the right mix of investments to help you reach your goal.
-That right mix of investments will depend on your goals, your risk tolerance, and your time horizon for when you will need the funds.
+Whether investing for retirement or putting money aside to save for a down payment, you want to ensure that your financial plan has the right mix of investments to help you reach your goal.
+That right mix of investments will depend on your goals, your risk tolerance, and the time horizon for when you’ll need the funds.

 What is a GIC?

-A Guaranteed Investment Certificate (GIC) is a secure investment vehicle where 100% of your original investment is guaranteed, but you're still able to earn interest at a fixed or variable rate over the life of your investment.
-While in a GIC, your money is eligible to be protected through the Canada Deposit Insurance Corporation (CDIC).*
+A Guaranteed Investment Certificate (GIC) is a secure investment vehicle where 100% of your original investment is guaranteed, but you can still earn interest at a fixed or variable rate over the life of your investment.
+While in a GIC, your money is eligible to be protected through the Canada Deposit Insurance Corporation (CDIC).1

-GICs operate similarly to a savings account, allowing you to deposit funds and earn interest on the principal amount, but unlike many savings accounts, you usually have to agree to an investment term during which you do not take the money out.
+Similarly to a savings account, GICs allow you to deposit funds and earn interest on the principal amount, but unlike many savings accounts, you usually have to agree to an investment term during which you don’t remove the funds.
 GIC terms can range from 30 days to 10 years.
-However, there are also cashable and redeemable GICs that allow you to take money out prior to the end of your term.
+However, there are also cashable and redeemable GICs that allow you to take money out before the end of your term.

 There are several types of GICs with different interest rates , including cashable GICs, redeemable GICs, market-linked GICs, and non-redeemable GICs.
 You can hold them in non-registered accounts or registered accounts, such as registered retirement savings plans (RRSP), tax-free savings accounts (TFSA)first home savings account (FHSA) or registered retirement income funds (RRIF).